Left: Baguazhang's "Earth Palm"

 Right: Xingyi's 12 Animals "Monkey Takes the Leash"

-The best way to capture the elbow is both with position and the opponent’s momentum.
-Chen Style Taijiquan uses Chan Su Jin or, Silk Reeling Cocoon Energy to both neutralize and redirect the opponent’s aggression, while Xingyi uses linear structures to absorb the opponent’s force and upset their central equilibrium.
+The best way to advance is with either position and (or) the opponent’s momentum.
+Baguazhang’s Earth Palm uses a rising, twisting palm to both neutralize and advance with the opponent’s movement in order to capture their shoulder and center, while Xingyi’s Monkey Takes the Leash retreats by using a combination of standing your ground with relaxation and flexibility to absorb the opponent’s force and upset their central equilibrium.
 Both styles engage the opponent’s aggression with lightness and sensitivity, maintain contact, and exploit weaknesses in the opponent’s situation.

 Liangong, the Complete Book!
 This comprehensive manual features Dr. Zhuang Yuan Ming, the creator of Liangong performing all 54 exercises from the three series.
 Our popular Liangong Video Series also features new footage of Dr. Zhuang Yuan Ming teaching the first 18 exercises!
 A Special, entitled "No Pain, No Gain", joins both the book and the video for comprehensive study.